 Finally I took the plunge and moved to the Napa Valley.
 Northern California is a special place, but not just for its history, natural beauty, and perfect conditions for winegrowing.
 The people are truly amazing, placing a premium on food, family, friends, and farming.
 In a way, it was like coming home to the food world I remembered from my childhood.

 I started Miller Wine Works in 2000, sourcing grapes from all over Northern California in order to find the very best expression of the different varietals, which depend on the soils, the growers and the different climates, I released my first 67 cases in 2001, and with the 2002 vintage began sourcing fruit from Amador County.
 The quality of those grapes was what inspired me to look to the Sierra Foothills when the time came to find a home for the wines I was creating.

-It was magical to find a gourmet cheese shop for sale in the Gold Rush town of Sutter Creek, with a turn-of-the-century storefront - we have now moved our tasting room inside of the shop - so now offering wine tasting and wine and cheese pairings (always fun and informative).
+It was magical to find a gourmet cheese shop for sale in the Gold Rush town of Sutter Creek, with a turn-of-the-century storefront - we have now moved our tasting room inside of the shoppe - so we are now offering wine tasting and wine and cheese pairings (always fun and informative).
 We were seeking to find a way to have our tasting room also demonstrate the synergy between food and wine; now, here in the Sierra Foothills appellation, I continue to focus on balanced, nuanced wines that speak clearly of their locations, and have an affinity for carefully raised and prepared food.
-Just down Main Street, Kim brings a world of cheese (three animals, twenty countries, eighty cheeses!) to life at the Sutter Creek Cheese Shoppe.